How To Have Difficult Conversations With The People You Love

 Maybe, Perhaps, But, However, You always, You never, Why can’t you ....

-Prepare Ahead Of time
+Prepare Ahead Of Time

 Always let a person know that you want to discuss something sensitive before launching into it.
 You may have been thinking about this conversation for a while, but the other person may not be prepared for it at all.